ga-wdi-lessons/rails-routing/readme.md

 * Currently we can visit an artist show page, which includes a link of all that artist's songs.

-* What would it mean to have a URL like that?
+Q. What would it mean to have a URL like that?
 Why do we do it this way?
+---

+> A.
   * It concisely reflects our data structure: all songs are dependent on an artist.
   * Also allows users to access specific information using the URL.
 * Ultimately, we want to structure our routes so that all Songs exist in the context of a parent Artist.